-24. Semester Hours is defined by 20-A M.R.S. §13001-A(12).
+25. Semester Hours is defined by 20-A M.R.S. §13001-A(12).

-25. Teaching Experience.
+26. Teaching Experience.
 Experience in which a teacher is employed to be responsible for, and conducts instruction of, students, which may include adult students.
-Teaching experience does not accrue during short-term substitute teaching or during work as an educational technician or work as a presenter of workshops.

-26. Verification.
-The determination by the SAU as to the eligibility of an applicant for a renewal of a credential, submitted in the format required by the commissioner.
+27. Verification.
+The determination by the SAU as to the eligibility of an applicant for a renewal of a credential, submitted in the format required by the Commissioner.

 SECTION 4.
 General Credential Requirements